-Earned Value Management tutorial , we will discuss the three metrics (Planned Value, Actual Cost and EV) of Earned Value Analysis and analyze an example for better understanding.
+In this Earned Value Management tutorial , we will discuss the three metrics (Planned Value, Actual Cost and EV) of Earned Value Analysis and analyze an example for better understanding.
 Basically, Earned Value Management (EVM) is a project management technique for tracking the real project performance by incorporating scope, time and cost measurements.
-By combining these measurements Earned Value Management provides correct forecasts related with project progress in an objective way.
+By combining these measurements Earned Value Management provides correct forecasts for project progress and project cost management .

 Basically, Earned Value Management (EVM) systems allow the project manager to answer the following three questions, as they relate to the project:

 – Where are we going?

 This article shortly explains earned value for more effective project management.

 Earned Value Management (EVM) , Planned Value (PV), Actual Cost (AC)

 Earned Value Management (EVM) is an approach of specifying project progress and comparing actual progress with planned progress and actual money spent.
 Although EVM was borned in United States Government programs for financial analysis, it became an important project management technique for all industries in recent years.
 It can be applicable to all projects with different level of complexity.

 For better understanding, let’s review the example below.